KaveIO/Eskapade/docs/source/tutorials.rst

 Example esk701: Mimic dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Macro that illustrates how to resample a dataset using kernel density estimation.
+Macro that illustrates how to resample a dataset using kernel density estimation (KDE).
 The macro can handle contiunous data, and both ordered and unordered catagorical data.
+The macro is build up in the following way:

+* A dataset is simulated containing mixed data types, representing general input data.
+* Some cleaning steps are performed on the dataset
+* KDE is applied to the dataset
+* Using the estimated bandwidths of the KDE, the data is resampled
+* An evaluation is done on the resulting resimulated dataset

 .. code-block:: bash